THE COPTIC GRAVE

 The Beginning It was a nice cool summer afternoon in my small village in Egypt.
 As was my ritual when visiting, I was taking a walk through the alfalfa field to the distant village cemetery, and on this occasion I found the name “Kyriakos” inscribed on one of the graves in my family cemetery and “died 1962” on the stone.
 The name is a Christian name, so I wondered how he ended up in my family cemetery.
 Christian and Muslims can live together, but when they die, they are separated by graves and cemeteries.
 Against all religious tradition, the story of this Coptic grave reveals a promise made by my uncle to his Christian neighbor and friend “Kiryakous”.
 “We lived together and we will die together,” he said.
 Through this simple family story, the film will reveal the relationship between Muslims and Christians in life and in death.

 This documentary film is inspired by the story of Kuriakose, a Coptic Egyptian who had lived in my predominantly Muslim village for years.
 The documentary will follow the life of this minority Christian family and explore the trail of the man and his life and death that ended in the Muslim cemetery.
 His story will be intercut with flashbacks from my own past and present as a minority Muslim living in the US, visiting the same places, talking to people there.
 As these two stories are woven together a new story will emerge – the story of those who lived in this peaceful rural Egyptian village of 1,000 people.

 Longer Video (rough version)

 [Best_Wordpress_Gallery id=”21″ gal_title=”The Coptic Grave”]

-Please help me Finish my short film documentary, “The Coptic Grave” a story of a Christian who was found buried in the Muslim cemetery
+Please help me finish my short film documentary, “The Coptic Grave” a story of a Christian who was buried in the Muslim cemetery